Tested by Alex Rivera

 Smart Dimmer Buying Guide 2025

-Open your switch box and look for a neutral bundle.
+Open your switch box and look for a neutral bundle (usually white wires tied together).
 Many Wi-Fi dimmers require a neutral.
 Lutron Caseta is the exception and works well in older homes that lack neutrals.
 If you have aluminum wiring or very shallow boxes, plan your hardware choice accordingly and check derating for multi-gang installs.

 Wi-Fi is simple and flexible, yet large homes with many devices can see congestion.
 Zigbee and Thread form resilient mesh networks with lower latency, which is ideal for multi-room scenes.
 Matter helps different brands work together under one roof, so it is a meaningful feature if you mix ecosystems.

-High quality dimmers hold a smooth curve from very low output to full brightness.
+High-quality dimmers hold a smooth curve from very low output to full brightness.
 Look for trim or calibration that lets you set the minimum brightness to eliminate flicker with LED bulbs.
-Always pair with bulbs that are rated for electronic dimmers and check the manufacturer list for best results.
+Always pair with bulbs rated for electronic dimmers and check each brand’s compatibility list for best results.

 Confirm compatibility with your assistant of choice.
 Alexa and Google Home are common across brands.
 Apple Home works best with Thread and Matter devices.
 If you already own brand hubs, verify that scenes and schedules sync across platforms the way you want.